yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/4_Deploy_Defender_App.md

 ## What's covered in this section
 This section outlines the deployment of the Microsoft Defender application on macOS devices using Intune.
 The process includes:
-- Automating the download and installation of the Defender pakage (.pkg) file via an [Intune shell script](https://learn.microsoft.com/en-us/intune/intune-service/apps/macos-shell-scripts).
+- Automating the download and installation of the Defender package (.pkg) file via an [Intune shell script](https://learn.microsoft.com/en-us/intune/intune-service/apps/macos-shell-scripts).
 - Verifying the deployment status of the Defender application in the Intune portal.
 - Checking the installation script logs directly on the macOS device for troubleshooting or validation.